clw8998/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/polimec-dashboards.md

 Here you'll find a variety of dashboards that help visualize data from the Polimec parachain:

-- [Polimec](https://dune.com/substrate/polimec): A comprehensive analysis of NeuroWeb, including: Staking, Funding, Asset Analysis.
+- [Polimec](https://dune.com/substrate/polimec): A comprehensive analysis of Polimec, including: Staking, Funding, Asset Analysis.

 ## Key Tables